 - Use a tripod and cable release to eliminate camera vibration because exposure times will be several seconds or longer.
 If you don't have a cable release use the interval timer to release the shutter.
 Some people have said, "I can't to twilight shots because I don't have a DLSR that has high ISOs".
 Not a problem, with a tripod you just make long exposures.
 In fact, better to use a low ISO and long exposure times so you have minimum noise.

 - Shoot raw so you will be able to adjust the white balance and exposure to your taste in post-processing.

 - Set your camera to a low ISO (100) to get better color and less noise.
 This is probably not as important with newer high ISO DSLR bodies.

-- Set your camera to manual mode and use an aperture of around f/8.
+- Set your camera on manual and use an aperture around f/8.
 Lenses are typically sharpest around the mid-point of their aperture range.
 Adjust the shutter speed to produce a normal exposure.
 Check the LCD and adjust until the result looks good.
 A lot of bright lights can fool the camera's light meter.